gary-archer/oauth.logaggregation.elasticsearch/README.md

 ## Deploy the Elastic Stack

-Then run the following script to deploy the Elastic Stack components to the local computer:
+Then run the following script to deploy Elastic Stack components to Docker:

 ```bash
 ./deployment/docker-local/deploy.sh